 Another idea would be to have students in a traditional class explore online MOOC materials that are openly accessible.
-You could ask these students to find resources and evaluate resources related to your course.
+You could ask these students to find resources and evaluate those related to your course.
 Be careful, however, as not all MOOC vendors allow their contents to be used in other courses.
-Check for the appropriate copyright clearances.
+Check that you have the appropriate copyright clearances.

-Cost index: Low to high (depending on the technologies selected)

-Duration of the learning activity: Every week
+Risk index: High Time index: High Cost index: Low to high (depending on the technologies selected) Learner-centered index: High Duration of the learning activity: Every week